HDFGroup/hsds/docs/design/azure/azure.md

 ------

-HSDS was originally developed for AWS, but as many users are on other cloud platforms, supporting additional cloud vendors  would be desirable.
-In this document we'll outline changes needed to support Azure (Microsoft), the #2 most popular cloud vendor.
+HSDS was originally developed for AWS, but as many users are on other cloud platforms, supporting additional cloud vendors  is desirable.
+In this document we'll outline changes needed to support Azure (Microsoft's close), the #2 most popular cloud vendor.
 Though the focus is on Azure, the architectural changes describe should be helpful in supporting additional vendors as well.

 ------